ZainE-net/network-code-samples/README.md

 ## The ARP Table
-Certainly if ARP is not working at all on your new replacement hardware, you will notice without any help.
-The hardware likely would not be reachable.
-What's more difficult is when a few ARP entries are missing out of thousands.
-These could represent something more sinister, like an SVI that is missing or broken on your new switch - leaving a number of servers trapped in their own little Layer 2 island.
+Validating an entire ARP table is a difficult task for a person when there are thousands or tens of thousands of entries.
+Missing entries could represent something erroneous, like an SVI that is missing or broken on your new switch - leaving a number of servers trapped in their own little Layer 2 island.

 ### Sample ARP Table CLI output: